smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 status code indicates no file was found or a found file did not qualify.

 The FAILONERR parameter supports one unique value that changes its effect on the job.
-A value of \"T\" means that when no file is found by the End Job Time, the job should still end normally (that is, the user does not care if no file is found on any given day).
+A value of "T" means that when no file is found by the End Job Time, the job should still end normally (that is, the user does not care if no file is found on any given day).
 However, any other error would cause the job to end abnormally, since the FAILONERR